 The County Office Building is closed to the public, except for Department of Social Services emergency services.

-You can also find department contact information on our department pages.
-Departments are working at reduced staffing and in some cases remotely.
+You can find department contact information on our department pages.
+Departments are working at reduced staffing and in many cases remotely.
 Please use the phone numbers listed on the respective department pages to get in contact with staff.
 Leave a phone message as necessary.
 Staff will get back to you as soon as they can.
 Refer to the FAQ below to find out about changes in specific departments.